 At CodeWizardHQ we believe coding can transform the future.
 Earth Day is a reminder that we are all part of a big beautiful planet and need to join together to take care of its magnificence.

 Coding and computational thinking are not just specialized technicals skills that limit our kids to sitting in front of a screen.
 They provide the catalyst for making life-changing inventions come to life.
-Learn more about how you can launch your kids’ possibilities for becoming the innovators of tomorrow: www.codewizardshq.com
+Learn how our program can launch your kids’ possibilities for becoming the innovators of tomorrow: www.codewizardshq.com

 Thirteen-year-old David Cohen created two major potentially life-saving inventions, including one designed to locate earthquake victims and one equipped to prevent mosquito-borne diseases.
 3M